- Education and Science»

 "Truly wise is he who has travelled far and knows the ways of the world.
 He who has travelled can tell the mettle of the men he meets".

-Inland seaway to the east
+Inland seaway to the eastern markets

 Finds from Scandinavian merchants' graves such as at Grobin and Elblag reveal pre-Viking colonisation east of the Baltic began as early as around AD650